-The bounding box has been made visible in Cinema 4D R15 and can be moved and scaled freely and interactively in the Viewport.
+The bounding box is visible and can be moved and scaled freely and interactively in the Viewport.
 However, it will usually be automatically adapted to the size and location of a given object.
 An Axis is also displayed within the bounding box along which the object that is deformed will follow the spline.

 The bounding box can be moved and scaled interactively in the Viewport.
 This is ideal for fine-tuning the bounding box - with the Spline Wrap disabled (see also below regarding re-positioning of bounding boxes.